Paintable#

 If the paintable does not have a preferred width, it returns 0.
 Negative values are never returned.

-do_snapshot(snapshot: Snapshot, width: float, height: float) None
+do_snapshot(type, self, snapshot: Snapshot, width: float, height: float) None#

 Snapshots the given paintable with the given width and height.